foskaos/wasabot_pi/readme.md

 * Save data in persistent storage (db)
 * Simple webserver to host sensor logs
 * Simple UI to display logs and realtime data using "timechart" https://github.com/huww98/TimeChart
+* managed to host the server on public internet

 ### Outstanding for Phase 1:
 DONE! :sunglasses: